MSNetrom/NavigationToyGym/README.md

-This is a very quickly made navigation simulator environemtn, supporting different dynamics, and providing lidar beams.
+This is a very quickly made navigation simulator environment, supporting different dynamics, and providing lidar beams.
 The full code with an example is in ```navigationgym.py```.

 If you want to, you can create a conda environment with the required packages by doing: